scikit-hep/pyhf/CONTRIBUTING.md

 ## Making a pull request

 We try to follow [Conventional Commit](https://www.conventionalcommits.org/) for commit messages and PR titles.
-Since we merge PR's using squash commits, it's fine if the final commit message (in the PR body) follows this convention.
+Since we merge PR's using squash commits, it's fine if the final commit messages (proposed in the PR body) follow this convention.